mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 Table: Comparison of existing solutions. {#tbl:02-summary-comparison}

-Solutions presented in this chapter use different techniques to access TANGO infrastructure from a web browser.
-Most of them are no longer supported.
-Only mTango is actively developed and is already used in some sites [].
-However, the evaluation have showed that mTango frontend layer (`jsTangORB` and `mTangoUI`) has some drawbacks and issues that have to be addressed before it may become the ultimate solution for building web-based TANGO client applications.
+Solutions presented in this chapter use different techniques to access TANGO infrastructure from within a web browser.
+Most of them are no longer maintained and have been abandoned years ago.
+Only mTango project  is actively developed and is already used in some sites [].
+It is currently the leading technology for integrating TANGO with browser.
+The server part is flexible, configurable and performant.
+However, the evaluation have showed that mTango frontend layer (`jsTangORB` and `mTangoUI` modules) has some drawbacks and issues that have to be addressed before it may become the ultimate solution for building web-based TANGO client applications.